Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Introduction

 2) Detecting a large set of co-change relationships using association rules often produces a set of unordered co-changed software artifacts.
 The result set is often excessively large, leading to a high incidence of false positives~\cite{historank}.
 This inefficiency necessitates further prioritization of the result set to provide actionable insights to developers.

 3) Detecting co-changes at a fine-grained commit level may miss the co-changed methods that might be changed in different commits and then pushed together or merged into the target branch.
 Moreover, different artifacts can be changed in the same commit coincidentally rather than due to a co-change relationship.
-Therefore, ranking co-changed artifacts at the pull-request level is more judicious.
+Therefore, ranking co-changed artifacts at the PR level is more appropriate.

+4) Existing ranking-based approaches often rely on heuristic scoring functions.
+While effective at capturing strong evolutionary features, such heuristic rankings impose fixed importance on individual features and do not explicitly model how multiple heterogeneous features should be combined.
+As a result, they provide limited flexibility in refining rankings when multiple candidates exhibit similar historical support.